 Val D’Isère offers legendary skiing in the French Alps.
-The ski region is now marketed as L’Espace Killy – including neighboring Tignes ski resort, honoring the famed French ski racer Jean Claude Killy.
+The ski region is now marketed as L’Espace Killy – one of the biggest ski regions anywhere including neighboring Tignes ski resort, honoring the famed French ski racer Jean Claude Killy.
 Linked together by multiple lifts, Val D’Isère Tignes offers skiers tons of terrain, high elevation skiing on two big glaciers, plenty of prepared (groomed) trail skiing, pus loads of high level off-piste terrain to explore.
 The two ski resort of Val D’Isere and Tigne couldn’t be more different, and their skiing has distinct variety as well.

-Families will find the skiing vast and historic as well, as Val D’Isère hosted the Olympic downhill in 1992, and you can ski the steep long face of Bellevard dropping precipitously to the village, or explore the more mellow undulating fun ski flanks of Solaise and Vallons areas to skiers left.
+Val D’Isère skiing is vast and historic as well, as Val D’Isère hosted the Olympic downhill in 1992, and you can ski the steep long face of Bellevard dropping precipitously to the village, or explore the more mellow undulating fun ski flanks of Solaise and Vallons areas to skiers left.

 Tignes offers the highest alpine glacier skiing of Espace Killy on La Grand Motte, reached by a big super scenic tram, you can stay on the one prepared run down just admiring the amazing Alps scenery, or ski untracked off-piste natural snow in open bowls but be careful, this high alpine high risk terrain, we recommend you hire a guide to be on the safe side.
 Tignes’ Aiguille Percée is worth exploring, the ski landscape here is desert-like with the amazing rock formations surrounded by snow.
 Tignes also has plenty of terrain parks.